PersiaML/tutorials/src/customization/index.md

 ```
 **Configuring Procfile**

-You can add multiple replica of PERSIA modules as you want in `Procfile`.
+You can add multiple replicas of PERSIA modules as you want in `Procfile`.
 For example, by adding `embedding_server{replica_num}` and `embedding_worker{replica_num}`, you can launch three `embedding-parameter-server` and two `embedding-worker` subprocesses.

 ```bash